jooby-project/jooby/md/working-with-data.md

 Results in ```415 - Unsupported Media Type```.
 That is because Jooby has no idea how to parse ```application/json```.
 For that, we need a **json** parser.

-Let's said we need to implement a JSON body parser (in real life you wont ever implement a json parser, this is just to demonstrate how they work):
+Let's said we need to implement a JSON body parser (in real life you wont ever implement a json parser, this is just to demonstrate how it works):

 ```java
 public class Json implements Body.Parser {